jakhall/sagemaker-labs/blazingtext/README.md

-# Sagemaker ML Pipeline BlazingText Lab
+# Sagemaker ML Pipelines BlazingText Lab

 ## Introduction

 Sagemaker Pipelines is a CI/CD solution for ML projects.
 It allows management of various workflows using custom or pre-trained ML models.

 Watch the following video to get started creating a new project, training a simple model and deploying it on an endpoint.
-It will walkthrough setting up the abalone sample project that will be used for the BlazingText sentiment analyis model later.
+It will walkthrough setting up the abalone sample project that will be used for the BlazingText model later.

 https://youtu.be/Hvz2GGU3Z8g?si=JcNnMp5ORxGzG0Ge